 Materials can be renewed either in person at the lending library or online, up to five times, via "My Accounts/Renew" in the HOLLIS catalog.
 After the fifth renewal, materials must be brought to the library to be checked out.
 Renewals are not accepted via telephone or fax.

 Please note that if a borrower brings a book renewed online back into the lending library, it must be re-stamped at the Circulation Desk before it can leave the building.
 This quick procedure ensures that the book reflects the official due date recorded in the computer database.
-It also indicates to the doorchecker at the guard desk that the book is indeed checked out.
-All library users are responsible for returning or renewing items charged to them on time.
+It also indicates to the… Read more about Renewing

 There is no limit to the number of items a patron may borrow.

 Borrowing privileges within the Harvard College Library—Cabot, Fine Arts, Fung, Government Documents/Microforms, Harvard Map Collection, Harvard-Yenching, Houghton, Lamont, Loeb Music, Tozzer, and Widener—are extended to individuals who hold either a current Harvard ID or an HCL Special Borrower Card.
 (Note: In Lamont Library the Special Borrower Card must be embossed with a "C" or "U".)
 ID cards are not transferable